-The Vatican Library is home to many rare and important documents, some of which can only be found in a handful of other places.
-Among others, these writings include rare copies of a letter written by Christopher Columbus shortly after discovering the New World.
-The Vatican Library houses several of these copies but in recent years it was discovered that some of them are actually forgeries.
+The Vatican Library is home to many rare and important documents.
+Some of which can only be found in a handful of other places.
+These writings include rare copies of a letter written by Christopher Columbus shortly after discovering the New World.
+The Vatican Library houses several of these copies.
+But in recent years it was discovered that some of them are actually forgeries.
 The latest of these forgeries was found a few days ago in the US and promptly returned to the library.

-The text consisted of an eight-page document which was originally written in Spanish.
+The text consisted of an eight-page document that was originally written in Spanish.
 However, it didn’t take long for the text to be translated into Latin and various other languages.
 The letter that was recently returned to the Vatican Library was one of the original Latin translations.
 The document dates all the way back to the 15th century and was acquired by the Vatican in 1921.
 Vatican Library representatives don’t know exactly when the letter was stolen and replaced with a forgery.
-However, the swap must have occurred some time ago because it was recently discovered that the original had been in the US for more than a decade.
+However, the swap must have occurred some time ago.
+It was only recently discovered that the original had been in the US for more than a decade.